-The John Roan School is very clear on the standard required regarding Homework.
-Any Student who does not complete set homework will be issued with a next day one-hour detention.
+Any Student, after reminders, who does not complete set homework will be issued with a next day one-hour detention.
 The class teacher will issue this detention and inform the Student.
-Homework policy click here.
+Home Learning Policy link.

 Improvements in behaviour and the management of sanctions is a shared responsibility between all staff.
 A centralised detention system will allow all staff to support and effectively manage the new system by working together as a team.